andycroll/andycroll.com/_posts/2013/2013-05-18-what-should-i-buy-for-twins.markdown

 ---
 title: "What Should I Buy for Twins?"
-description: 'Good things for two at once.'
+description: "Good things for two at once."
 layout: article
 category: other
 redirect_from:
   - /2013/05/18/what-should-i-buy-for-twins/
   - /life/what-should-i-buy-for-twins/
 image:
-  base: '2013/what-should-i-buy-for-twins'
+  base: "2013/what-should-i-buy-for-twins"
-  alt: 'Twins'
+  alt: "Twins"
 ---

 The glib answer to this is two of everything!
 But in truth there are a few things that are specific to getting set up for impending multiples.